mattsains/dcpu-emu/README.md

 dcpu-emu
 ========

 A DCPU-16 emulator in C#.
-Is extremely bad at endianness
+Is extremely bad at endianness.

+...and label resolution.